fahad1985lab/A_simulator_of_Solidity-style_smart_contracts_in_the_theorem_prover_Agda/README.md

 * Licensed under a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

+## Appendix to a simulator of Solidity-style smart contracts in the
+theorem prover Agda:

+* In this appendix, we explain the translation of Solidity into Agda.

 ## Previous publications:

 * The first paper ( Verification of Bitcoin Script in Agda Using Weakest Preconditions for Access Control